Sarah Dillon

 I am an active researcher and proud Evidence Synthesis Ireland Fellow, with a growing passion for the fields of evidence synthesis, cancer, ageing, and healthcare education.
 My research is rooted in a long-standing interest in physical activity and wellbeing, which I’ve explored across a range of diverse populations.
 I’ve been fortunate to receive two SWAR (Study Within a Review) Funding Awards and a travel bursary to attend the 2024 Global Evidence Summit in Prague, experiences that have deepened my enthusiasm for evidence synthesis as a powerful tool to uncover critical gaps in healthcare research and guide my work into new areas like oncology and gerontology.

-I’m an active member of both the Ageing Research Centre and the Health Research Institute (HRI) at the University of Limerick, where I collaborate with colleagues and clinicians on research focused on cancer and ageing in our region.
-I’m equally passionate about healthcare education and have led projects exploring students’ experiences with evidence synthesis, as well as initiatives to embed service user involvement into health curricula, an exciting and emerging area that I believe is essential to shaping meaningful, future-focused education.
+I’m an active member of the Ageing Research Centre and the Health Research Institute (HRI) at the University of Limerick, and the Limerick Digital Cancer Research Centre where I collaborate with colleagues and clinicians on research focused on cancer and ageing in our region.
+I’m also extremely passionate about healthcare education and have led projects exploring students’ experiences with evidence synthesis, as well as initiatives to embed service user involvement into health curricula, an exciting and emerging area that I believe is essential to shaping meaningful, future-focused education.

 Teaching Interests